This blog is close to my heart and something I’ve been meaning to immortalise for years.

 Ghajn Tuffieha is a beach that lies adjacent to Golden Bay.
 It is surrounded by impressive cliffs, secret caves, charming coves and rocky inlets that make it a perfect place for snorkeling and a range of watersports.
 You’ll quickly learn that Maltese people love their barbeques and there’s nothing better than a sausage in bread while you watch the sun set over the horizon.

 Wied iz Zurrieq

 Wied iz Zurrieq is one of the most underrated places in Malta.
-It’s a narrow inlet between two cliffs that is guarded by one of twelve watch-towers that you will see dotted on the island.
+It’s a narrow inlet between two cliffs that is guarded by one of twelve watch-towers dotted on the island.
 The water here is deep but clear, making it the perfect place to channel your inner daredevil and jump off cliffs.

 Ta Sliema is one of the more metropolitan, tourist-centric areas of Malta.
 It’s all about shopping, eating, partying, and sipping cocktails which makes it a great home base for people exploring the island.
 Wondering where to go clubbing?
 Paceville is the night club district so that’s your best bet for a rowdy night out.

 It would be a sin to go to Malta and not visit the Blue Lagoon.
 It’s one of the most beautiful and photographed parts of the island with crystal clear waters that were featured in ‘Troy’, the blockbuster film with Brad Pitt.
 Whether you want a sailing ship or a party boat, there’s a transit vehicle for everyone.